Better Pseudo-label: Joint Domain-aware Label and Dual-classifier for Semi-supervised Domain Generalization: Experiments

 \subsection{Experimental Setting}

-\textbf{Datasets.} To evaluate the effectiveness of our method for the semi-supervised domain generalization, we conduct several experiments on three benchmark datasets. \textbf{PACS} \cite{pacs} contains 7 categories of images from 4 domains (Photo, Art painting, Cartoon and Sketch). \textbf{OfficeHome} \cite{officehome} consists of images from 4 different domains (Artistic, Clip art, Product and Real-World).
+\textbf{Datasets.} To evaluate the effectiveness of our method for the semi-supervised domain generalization, we conduct several experiments on four benchmark datasets. \textbf{PACS} \cite{pacs} contains 7 categories of images from 4 domains (Photo, Art painting, Cartoon and Sketch). \textbf{OfficeHome} \cite{officehome} consists of images from 4 different domains (Artistic, Clip art, Product and Real-World).
 For each domain, this dataset involves 65 object categories found typically in office and home.
 To verify that our method also has promotion when data is abundant, we validate our method on $\textbf{miniDomainNet}$.
-It is a subset of DomainNet aggregated by \cite{minidomainnet}, which contains 140,006 images from 4 domains (Clipart, Painting, Real and Sketch), covering 126 classes in the raw dataset.
+It is a subset of DomainNet aggregated by \cite{minidomainnet}, which contains 140,006 images from 4 domains (Clipart, Painting, Real, and Sketch), covering 126 classes in the raw dataset. $\textbf{VLCS}$ \cite{vlcs} includes five categories of images from four domains (\ie, Caltech 101, PASCAL VOC, LabelMe and SUN09).
 For each dataset, we select two domains as the unlabeled source domains, one domain as the labeled source domain, and leave the remaining one for test.
 We test all 12 combinations of domains on each dataset and report the average accuracy.
 To ensure a fair comparison with other methods, all experiments utilize the same scheme of data division.

 \textbf{Implementation Details.} In all experiments, we use ResNet \cite{resnet} as the backbone, and we start with a pre-trained model and fine-tune on source domains with the batch size of 128.
 Since the test domain is unavailable during training.
 For PACS and OfficeHome, we train 120 epochs and select the model obtained in the final epoch for test.
 For miniDomainNet, the network converges at an earlier epoch due to the huge amount of data.
 So we just train 60 epochs and save the final model.
-We apply a SGD optimizer with momentum 0.9 and an initial learning rate 0.01 when training our network.
+We apply a SGD optimizer with momentum 0.9, and we set the initial learning rate to 1e-3 in the case of PACS, OfficeHome and miniDomainNet, and 1e-4 in the case of VLCS.
 The learning rate is divided by 10 at the 30-th and the 50-th epochs.
 All experiments are implemented in Pytorch with $4\times 11$ GB RTX 2080Ti GPUs.